qwerzl/roon-server-docker/README.md

 # Roon Sever in Docker
 Roon Server in a docker container.

+What this fork basically does is to add an ip to the container so that roon would broadcast its service to that ip.
+Room seems to broadcast its service only on the first ip shown in `ip a`.

+Definitely not a good idea, but it works.
+Before building, change the `8.8.8.8` in `app/entrypoint.sh` to your own ip.

 ### Features
 - Downloads and installs latest Roon Server on first container start
 - Subsequent in-app Roon Server upgrades persist